 Assist in the development, implementation, and review of college-wide plans, initiatives, and student support services and activities.

-Explore and recommend new policies, procedures, programs and activities as the needs of the students and community college change.
+Explore and recommend new policies, procedures, programs, and activities as the needs of the students and community college change.

 Recommend and support the use periodic surveys of student satisfaction, communicate results campus-wide, and facilitate implementation of agreed upon intervention strategies.

-Encourage participation and support among faculty, classified professionals and administrators for student services and activities.
+Encourage participation and support among faculty, classified professionals, and administrators for student services and activities.

-Encourage an environment in which issues of diversity, equity, inclusion and respect are explored and embraced.
+Encourage an environment in which issues of diversity, equity, inclusion, and respect are explored and embraced.

-Support the retention and success of the non-traditional students through exposure to a co-curriculum of services and activities with multi-cultural content that prepares students to live and be engaged in a diverse world.
+Support the retention and success of non-traditional students through exposure to a co-curriculum of services and activities with multi-cultural content that prepares students to live and be engaged in a diverse world.